-The President, Vice-President, Treasurer, and Secretary will be elected in May by the newly elected Board of Directors
+1. The President, Vice-President, Treasurer, and Secretary will be elected in May by the newly elected Board of Directors.

-The Booster Club shall be administered and regulated by these by-laws.
+The Club shall be administered and regulated by these by-laws.
 These by-laws may be amended by a majority vote of the Board of Directors.
 The Executive Committee shall review these by-laws every two years or as deemed necessary by said Committee.
 Robert Rules of Order shall govern the conduct of the meeting.
-The meetings shall focus on Booster related activities, not athletic policies, coaching decisions, or other non-booster related items.
+The meetings shall focus on Club related activities, not athletic policies, coaching decisions, or other non-Club related items.